Evelnon/veloren/VelorenPort/Server/MissingFeatures.md

   `server/src/weather` and `server/src/rtsim`.
 - **Flat-file storage only**: database migrations are not implemented and all data currently resides in simple flat files.
+- **Terrain persistence**: `TerrainPersistence` lacks the LRU cache and versioned chunk format from `server/src/terrain_persistence.rs`, storing modifications only in memory until flushed.
+- **Connection handling**: `ConnectionHandler.cs` uses a single-threaded loop without the asynchronous handshake and server-info queries of the Rust `connection_handler.rs`.
+- **Moderation features**: the `AutoMod` class implements only basic spam throttling and banned-word checks, omitting advanced message queues and per-channel policies.
+- **Region and presence logic**: region subscriptions update each tick but the `RegionMap` is not persisted and dynamic LOD adjustments are missing.
+- **Client networking**: the `Client` class handles a minimal set of streams and lacks the layered network protocol found in `server/src/client.rs`.

 ## Recent progress